Need-an-AwP/RelayX/README.md

 - **Modern UI:** Built with [Shadcn/ui](https://ui.shadcn.com/) component library and [Tailwind CSS](https://tailwindcss.com/) to create a beautiful and responsive user interface.
 - **Screen Capture Sharing:** During voice calls, users can capture screen content and share it with other users in the channel.
 - **Audio Capture Sharing:** Captures audio-playing processes in the system and attaches them to the voice output, supported by an audio capture reconstruction plugin I wrote: [win-process-audio-capture-0.0.4](https://github.com/Need-an-AwP/Capture-Audio-from-Process---javascript-addon)

-## Test Video

-> This video is recorded using OBS at a resolution of 3840*1080, which is two 1080p screens horizontally stitched together.
-The left side shows a Hyper-V virtual machine and its running client, while the right side shows the client in the host machine.

 ## Technology Stack